You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Other truthful knowledge partitions

-While we have determined perhaps the most important truthful knowledge partition, it is tempting to find other truthful pairwise-comparison-based partitions.
-From a practical viewpoint, another motivation for doing so is that the owner might not precisely know the ground-truth ranking, and only has partial knowledge of it.
+While we have identified perhaps the most important truthful knowledge partition, it is appealing to search for other truthful pairwise-comparison-based partitions.
+From a practical perspective, another motivation is that the author might not know the ground-truth ranking precisely and instead only has partial information about it.